-Summary of Material Modifications MILA Managed Health Care Trust Fund National Health Plan Plan Changes Adopted During Plan Year 2013
+Summary of Material Modifications MILA Managed Health Care Trust Fund National Health Plan Plan Changes Adopted During Plan Year 2014

 The current Summary Plan Description (SPD) for the MILA National Health Plan describes benefits that were payable under the Plan on June 1, 2008.
-At the end of 2008, 2009, 2010, 2011 and 2012, Summaries of Material Modifications (SMM) were published describing changes to the plan effective since the publication of the SPD.
-This Summary of Material Modifications describes Plan changes that were effective after publication of the last SMM in 2012 and during 2013.
+At the end of 2008, 2009, 2010, 2011, 2012 and, 2013, Summaries of Material Modifications (SMM) were published describing changes to the Plan effective since the publication of the SPD.
+This Summary of Material Modifications describes Plan changes that were effective after publication of the last SMM in 2013.